sercasti/SpringCloudFunction/README.md

 # Running Spring Cloud Functions on AWS Lambda using the spring-cloud-function-adapter-aws

-This project provides an emaple for a Spring Cloud Function application onto AWS Lambda.
+This project provides an example for a Spring Cloud Function application onto AWS Lambda.
 By writing an app with a single @Bean of type Function it will be deployable in AWS.

 The adapter has a couple of generic request handlers that you can use.
 The most generic is SpringBootRequestHandler which you can extend, and provide the input and output types as type parameters.